Skip to main content

 NOTE: If you were recently denied undergraduate admission to UCF, and are seeking to appeal that denied admission decision, contact Undergraduate Admissions for more information.

-The appeals process outlined below only applies to decisions made by the Registrar’s Office on Academic Record Changes.
+The appeals process outlined below only applies to decisions made by the Academic Services Office on Academic Record Changes.

 Under university rules, you may appeal a decision on an Academic Record Change petition to the Admissions and Standards Committee, provided there is a legitimate reason for the appeal.
 A general dissatisfaction with the decision is not adequate grounds for an appeal.
 You must submit new information and/or additional supporting documentation not originally included with your initial petition to the committee for consideration.
 Thoroughness is extremely important to the appeal process.